26 October 2021 Case studies

 Since 2015, 684 businesses have been created by universities in the North East and their graduates, and in 2019–20 there were an estimated 761 active firms.
 The estimate turnover and employment across the region have both increased since 2015 (by 143% and 48% respectively), and all five universities have seen an increase in these measures.

 The North East is also the home of the Northern Accelerator.
 This is a joint venture by all five large universities in the region to strengthen the knowledge economy of the region by supporting existing businesses and using university expertise to create new ones.
-To date, the Northern Accelerator has created 35 spin-off businesses and funded 87 pre-incorporation projects, which help create spin-offs from university research.
+To date, the Northern Accelerator has created 35 spin-out businesses and funded 87 pre-incorporation projects, which help create spin-outs from university research.

 One start-up that benefitted from the support of the Northern Accelerator was Sphera, a graduate start-up based in Durham.
 Sphera was founded in 2019 by three PhD students from Durham University, and is developing low carbon solutions for the construction industry by using waste plastic in the production of concrete blocks.